 Nigerian Food Recipes

-Vote for your Favorite Nigerian Food
+Vote for your Favourite Nigerian Food

 Due to the diversity of Nigerian food recipes, we often have many different ways of preparing one staple food.
 It is common to hear the question: Fried Rice or Jollof Rice? at parties.
 In Nigerian restaurants, the question: which soup? often follows a request for a fufu recipe.